rebelsky/sams-assorted-musings-reflections/form.md

 an old-school Web person that I didn't think of other options - when I want to make something public, I put it on a Web site.
 As I started writing, I realized that what I'm doing fits the model of a 'blog [1].
-And I reflected on the decision, I decided I made the write one.
+And I reflected on the decision, I decided I made the right one.
 Let's think about why.

 *I intend to group these essays by topic.*  (Yes, I am writing them in a